stephomi/nomadsculpt.com/manual/docs/layers.md

 ---

 Layers can record position offsets and painting, it can be useful for non-linear workflow.
-For example by experimenting different facial expression without relying on the history stack to undo the changes.
+For example by experimenting with different facial expressions without relying on the history stack to undo the changes.

 For painting data, layers are sorted in a top-down fashion; so layers on top will mask the lower ones.
-The order only matter for the painting information, the sculpting part (offset) isn't impacted.
+The order only matters for the painting information, the sculpting part (offset) isn't impacted.

 You can clear part of this mask by using the [Delete Layer](#delete-layer) tool.